danerwilliams/danewilliams.com/content/journal/cobblestone-retroactive.md

 Startups that find really strong product market fit will ultimately feel the market pulling at them, the product should feel like it is selling itself.
 In our case we had to push Cobblestone to the market, and even then we still struggled to sell and deploy it at times.

-In the future I would intentionally try sell an incomplete product to see the market reacts, thus testing product market fit earlier.
+In the future I would intentionally try selling an incomplete product to see how the market reacts, thus testing product market fit earlier.
 Customers with a really deep pain point are often willing to pay for a partial resolution.
 Furthermore, by shipping earlier we can increase from n=5 to ideally n=100 or more early customers so that we are testing our product's fit against a more representative sample of the market and learning about a more diverse range of customer profiles.